 In many procedures, the laser can replace the scalpel and provide a better alternative to traditional surgery when necessary.
 With laser surgery pets tend to experience less pain, less swelling and less bleeding.
 As a result laser surgery patients typically heal more quickly which can speed recuperation times.
 Generally, a faster recuperation means returning to normal activities sooner.

-Laser feline de-claws, soft palate re-sectioning, repair of stenotic nares (narrowed nasal passages), as well as many other specialized procedures are also available.
+Soft palate re-sectioning, repair of stenotic nares (narrowed nasal passages), as well as many other specialized procedures are also available.
 Many common conditions such as cysts, tumors, warts (papillomas) and other lesions can be quickly and safely removed utilizing the precision of the laser.